- Options: MA Curatorial Practice, PG Dip Curatorial Practice, PG Cert Curatorial Practice.

 Interview and portfolio guidance

-We generally interview applicants face-to-face or by online communication.
+We generally interview applicants face-to-face or online.

 At interview we ask you to tell us why you want to pursue this course, and why curating is a field that matters to you.